ksu-is/BlockTock/README.md

 ## How to Use the BlockTock App

 1. Launch the app — the BlockTock window will open automatically.
-2. Select your Operating System from the dropdown menu and confirm.
+2. Select your Operating System from the dropdown menu and "CONFIRM OS".
 3. Enter the website URL you want to block in the text box and click "ADD WEBSITE".
-4. Click "Block" to restrict access to the website.
+4. Click "BLOCK" to restrict access to the website.
-5. To regain access, click "Unblock" at any time.
+5. To regain access, click "UNBLOCK" at any time.

 ## Notes